Xubuntu/wiki.xubuntu.org/Reporting.md

 # Step 3: Reporting back!

-You [tested](https://wiki.xubuntu.org/qa/testing) the new version of Xubuntu and you noticed something that needs improving (bugs or usability suggestions).
+So, you [tested](https://wiki.xubuntu.org/qa/testing) the new version of Xubuntu and you noticed something that needs improving (bugs or usability suggestions).
 Great!
 Information you provide about what you noticed can help make Xubuntu better, stronger.